mikahama/uralicNLP/README.md

 # Cite

-If you use uralicNLP in an academic publication, please cite it as follows:
+If you use UralicNLP in an academic publication, please cite it as follows:

 Mika Hämäläinen.
 (2018, January 9).
 UralicNLP (Version v1.0).
 Zenodo. http://doi.org/10.5281/zenodo.1143638